-Organic traffic from SEO and social media can only take your online presence so far (especially since some social media channels block “salesy” posts).
+Organic traffic from SEO and social media can only take your online presence so far (especially since some social media channels block “salesey” posts).
 Eventually, you’ll need to consider paying for online advertising.
 If you can afford the budget, the quickest way to show up on the first page of Google’s search results is to buy ads.
 In very competitive industries, you’re just not going to show up on that first page.
-But, you can pay Google AdWords to appear at the top of certain search pages, which puts you ahead of people who aren’t willing to pay.
+However, you can pay Google AdWords to appear at the top of certain search pages, which puts you ahead of people who aren’t willing to pay.

 Social media ads work a little differently.
 Facebook, Instagram, Twitter, and Pinterest users don’t have search intent; rather, they have a search history.
 If you go to Google, you’re usually looking for something.
 However, if you’re on social media sites, you’re not really looking for anything specific.
 You’re just looking for something to pass the time.
-Thus, social media ads, especially the ones on FaceBook, are targeted to consumers based on their online interactions.
+Therefore, social media ads, especially the ones on FaceBook, are targeted to consumers based on their online interactions.
 They’re 100% based on who people are and what they do.
 Therefore, if you pay for ads on social media, you’re targeting consumers based on their cultural, economic, and geographic demographics.

 I don’t know about you, but doing those four things to drive people to my online presence seems overwhelming.
 I don’t have the time to be on social media all day long, to create new content constantly, and to match my content creations to online search keywords.
 Holy Batman!
-In the start-up phase of your business, you may have time to do some of this, but as you grow, you’ll need help.
+In the startup phase of your business, you may have time to do some of this, but as you grow, you’ll need help.
 You’ll need to look at hiring internal or external team members to help you promote your business on your website and through social media.

 Most certainly, you need a good website that explains who you are and showcases your business.
 You need to establish that online platform.
 You can create a website yourself through different builders online, or you could pay a reputable firm to create one for you.
 Typically, website creation starts at $3,000 – $6,000 and goes up from there, depending on what you want on the website and what you want the website to do.
 On average, though, companies pay an average of $8,000 – $12,000 for a great website.
-As a start-up business, you may not have that available, so maybe look at creating your website a phase at a time.
+As a startup business, you may not have that available, so maybe look at creating your website a phase at a time.